These Multitasking Foods Build Your Bones, Cleanse Your Body, And Give You More Energy. Are You Eating Them?

 The Best Multitasking Foods

-All vegetables have something healthy to offer, and you’ll find a complete discussion of bone-healthy veggies in Chapter 11 of the Save Our Bones Program.
+All vegetables have something healthy to offer, and you’ll find a complete discussion of bone-healthy veggies in Chapter 11 of the Osteoporosis Reversal Program.
 But there’s one group of vegetables that deserves special recognition for their multitasking abilities.
 They are…

 Cruciferous Vegetables: Foundation Foods That Provide Multiple Benefits